 Who is Brock and Scott, PLLC?

-Brock & Scott, PLLC is a debt collection law firm located in Winston-Salem, North Carolina.
+Brock & Scott, PLLC is a debt collection agency and full-service law firm located in Winston-Salem, North Carolina.
 They have law offices in 19 states.

 How can I remove Brock and Scott from my credit report?